eaglerock1337/marks.dev/site/storytime.md

 I definitely have my share of stories from my time in the trenches.
 I'll share them along as I think of them.

+## memorable quotes

+Here's some of my favorite quotes from coworkers I've been fortunate enough to work beside:

+- "Sounds like the code is ass." <sub>~ Tyler, on a fire</sub>

+- "Never deploy when everyone's gone home and the SRE's are drunk." <sub>~ Jaron</sub>

+- "The only thing I know about ethics is that you're supposed to hit fewer people with a train." <sub>~ Laura</sub>

+- "It scratches an itch you can't scratch any other way." <sub>~ Ryan, about DevOps</sub>

+- "Some people get paid for what they do.
+Other people get paid for what they know." <sub>~ Terrence</sub>

 ## hollywood lights

 **What the hell are Hollywood Lights<sup>:tm:</sup>?**